SteveBenton6/garden_tips_full-stack/README.md

       [Link to Kanban Board](https://github.com/users/SteveBenton6/projects/5)

 - The MVP Was completed.
-The additional items for future development are shown in the Future Features Column.
+The additional items for future development are shown in the Future Features Column of the Kanban board.

 ## Technologies Used